-Siren Repairs and Warranty Information
+Siren Repairs/Return and Warranty Information

 All New Powercall Emergency Sirens have a 2 year parts warranty on the internal working parts.
 The warranty covers any damage or non working components inside the actual siren itself due to a failure of the electronics or components of the unit.
 Damage to the unit due to user neglect or installation discrepancies are not covered under warranty.
 For question regarding what is covered under warranty please feel free to contact us directly.

-You do not need an RA or RGA to send our unit's back in for repair.
+For repairs/retuns, you do not need an RA or RGA to send our unit's back in for repair.
 Please ensure when sending your unit back that you enclose a writeup with the following information:

 1) The unit's model number.

 2) A detailed explanation of what the problem is with the unit.

 3) A correct contact email and telephone number.